dasorik/continuum-mod-manager/Wiki/CreatingMods.md

 └─ `resources\`<br>
 ┈ ┈ └─ `{any files placed here can be access via the [Mod] relative path}`

-The `config.json` file must be present in the mods root folder, if this file is not present Continuum will reject adding the mod.
+The `config.json` file must be present in the mod's root folder, if this file is not present Continuum will reject adding the mod.
 The `portrait.png` and `background.png` files on the otherhand can be named anything (and can also be select other file formats), but it is good practice to stick to a consistent naming convention.

 Files located within the `resources` can be referenced and used during the mod installation process.
 Use the path prefix '[Mod]' to reference any files that are placed inside the `resources` folder.